Make a Galaxy Mobile

 What You Do:

-- Cut a circle disc from the cardboard that all of the galaxies will hang from.
-Puncture three small holes in the shape of a triangle on the edges of the disc.
+- Instruct your child to cut a circle disc from the cardboard that all of the galaxies will hang from.
+Then help him puncture three small holes in the shape of a triangle on the edges of the disc.
 Set it aside.

-- Draw images of galaxies onto the black construction paper.
+- Have your kid draw images of galaxies onto the black construction paper.
 They should be at least the size of the palm of your hand.
 Cut them out with scissors.

 - Tape a piece of string on to the back of the galaxies.
 The strings can all be different lengths.